lojack5/structured/README.md

 a.items = [4, 5, 6]   # Warning about incompatibility between list and array
 ```

-To resolve this, you will have to use an alternative syntax: `Annotated`:
+To resolve this, you will have to use an alternative syntax: `typing.Annotated`:
 ```python
 class MyStruct(Structured):
   items: Annotated[list[int8], array[Header[3], int8]]